 Using Google Adsense’s technology, travel agencies can connect with potential clients looking to plan a vacation.

 Google's technology analyzes the text of each webpage to identify its primary subject and then matches it to your website using your specific keywords or subjects, language and area targeting, a visitor's recent browsing behaviour, and other variables which can open a door of possibilities to encourage prospects to finish their booking.

 Travel agencies are then able to offer them a variety of prices, flexible departure dates, and accommodation choices to remove any remaining barriers holding them back from booking their trip.

 This targeted approach is a prime example of how contextual marketing can increase the likelihood of conversion by providing relevant and personalized content to users based on their specific interests and actions.

 You can read our blog: Marketing Strategy Ideas for B2B E-commerce, and be familiar with it.

 3. Carrousel product showcase campaign

-Also, the satisfaction of seeing products that match their previous shopping behavior can lead to a higher customer lifetime value and increase the likelihood of repeat purchases and positive word-of-mouth recommendations to their friends and family.
+Also, the satisfaction of seeing products that match their previous shopping behaviour can lead to a higher customer lifetime value and increase the likelihood of repeat purchases and positive word-of-mouth recommendations to their friends and family.

-Businesses may increase client engagement and optimize their advertising budgets by utilizing contextual marketing methods by producing customised content that appeals to their target market.
+Businesses may increase client engagement and optimize their advertising budgets by utilizing contextual marketing methods by producing customized content that appeals to their target market.
 Contextual marketing offers a novel strategy that may help companies stand out from the competition and establish deeper bonds with their clients.